pratik98/pratik98.github.com/portfolio.md

 **Visit [Academic Projects](/work.html) for my old Software development student projects.**

-This page contains details about some selected data analysis and data visualization projects i have worked, both from my previous workplace ([PIK](https://www.pik-potsdam.de/en) - projects which are available in public domain) and personal projects.
+This page contains details about some selected data analysis and data visualization projects i have worked on, both from my previous workplace ([PIK](https://www.pik-potsdam.de/en) - projects which are available in public domain) and personal projects.

 <hr>